Should Students Take the SAT or ACT Test?

-Many high school students and their parents agonize over the decision of which test they should take.
-While it can seem a bit intimidating, there’s no need to be get overwhelmed.
+Many high school students and their parents agonize over the decision of whether they should take the SAT or ACT Exam.
+While it can seem a bit intimidating, there’s no need to be get overwhelmed by this decision.

 - What does each test measure?